codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ## Common Helm misconceptions

-Any new technology requires training on how to use effectively.
+Any new technology requires training on how to use it effectively.
 If you have already worked with any type of package manager you should be familiar with how Helm works.

 Here is a list of important Helm points that are often controversial between teams.